google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/push-notifications/index.md

 project_path: /web/_project.yaml
 book_path: /web/fundamentals/_book.yaml
-description: In this codelab, you will learn how to enable push messaging and notifications for web apps and sites.
+description: In this codelab you'll how to add push notifications to your web app.

-{# wf_updated_on: 2016-10-25T18:02:54Z #}
+{# wf_updated_on: 2016-11-08T16:08:06Z #}
 {# wf_published_on: 2016-01-01 #}

-# Enable Push Notifications for your Web App {: .page-title }
+# Adding Push Notifications to a Web App {: .page-title }

-{% include "web/_shared/contributors/samdutton.html" %}
+{% include "web/_shared/contributors/mattgaunt.html" %}